STORM-IRIT/Radium-Engine/doc/developer/keymapping.md

 KeyMapping is defined around two concepts, context (Ra::Gui::KeyMappingManager::Context) and action (Ra::Gui::KeyMappingManager::KeyMappingAction).
 An action is associated to an event binding (Ra::Gui::KeyMappingManager::EventBinding), this binding represents the input (mouse, keys, modifiers) that are associated with the action.
 The context allows to use same binding for different actions depending of the considered context.
-The first widget that receive input event needs to manage context and determine which context to use to request corresponding action.
+The first widget that receive input event needs to manage contexts and determine which context to use to request corresponding action.
 Typically the viewer is this first widget, and can decide which context to use depending on what is under mouse, if gizmo edit is enable, or if an active camera manipulator is active.
 Action, context and binding are managed with Ra::Gui::KeyMappingManager singleton.